ome/bio-formats-documentation/sphinx/users/comlinetools/precompressed.rst

 "Precompressed" tiles
 =====================

-See first :doc:`a summary of the precompressed tiles feature </formats/precompressed>`.
+See first :doc:`an overview of what precompressed tiles are and which formats support them </formats/precompressed>`.

 This feature is primarily exposed in the :program:`bfconvert` command, using the `-precompressed` option.
 When the `-precompressed` option is used, best results are obtained by: